Dalton Schultz Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Recent Performances

-- Schultz put together a 14-yard performance against the Falcons last week on one catch while being targeted two times.
+- In last week's game against the Falcons, Schultz was targeted two times and recorded one catch for 14 yards.

-- Schultz's seven grabs have led to 79 yards (26.3 per game) during his last three games.
-He was targeted 14 times.
+- Schultz has collected 79 receiving yards (26.3 per game), hauling in seven passes on 14 targets during his last three games.

 Schultz's Dallas Teammates